Reckoning (R.E.M. album): Release and reception

-Reckoning was released on April 9, 1984 in the United Kingdom and on April 17 in the United States.
-The album quickly reached number one on the college radio airplay charts, whose audience had highly anticipated the album; however, the band hadn't received much exposure on commercial radio and MTV by that point.
+Reckoning was released on April 9, 1984, in the United Kingdom and on April 17 in the United States.
+The album quickly reached number one on the college radio airplay charts, whose audience had highly anticipated the album; however, the band had not received much exposure on commercial radio and MTV by that point.
 Instead of the music industry standard of waiting for mainstream radio stations to pick up the band's music, I.R.S. hoped to "convince reluctant programmers to add the group by pointing to the press response, word-of-mouth reaction to local live performances and sales figures", according to a July 1984 Los Angeles Times article.
 The album's first single, "So.
 Central Rain (I'm Sorry)", was released in May and reached number 85 on the Billboard Hot 100 charts.
 Its second single, "(Don't Go Back to) Rockville", was released in August; unlike its predecessor, it did not chart.
 Within a month of its release, Reckoning peaked at number 27 on the Billboard 200 albums chart, and it remained there for nearly a year.
 While the album's domestic chart placing was unusually high for a college rock band at the time, scant airplay and poor distribution overseas allowed it to chart no higher than number 91 in the United Kingdom.
 In 1991 the record was certified gold (500,000 copies shipped) by the Recording Industry Association of America.